⚖️ Airport Comparison Tool

 🏢 Terminal Information

 General José María Yáñez International Airport, identified by the IATA code GYM and ICAO code MMGM, is a regional aviation facility serving the port city of Guaymas in the state of Sonora, Mexico.
 Operated by the federal corporation Aeropuertos y Servicios Auxiliares (ASA), the airport serves as an important gateway for the southern Sonora region, particularly supporting the local industrial sector and the nearby tourist destination of San Carlos.
 Its proximity to the Gulf of California makes it a strategic point for both regional logistics and private coastal aviation.
-The airport features a single passenger terminal that manages all domestic and international transit through a functional and straightforward layout.
+The airport operates a single passenger terminal that manages all domestic and international transit through a functional and straightforward layout.
 Within the terminal, travelers have access to essential services including check-in counters, a security checkpoint, and a baggage claim area.
 The departures lounge is equipped with two gates that provide direct apron access for narrow-body and light aircraft.
 Additional amenities in the arrivals hall include car rental desks, authorized taxi stands, and several retail outlets for snacks and travel essentials.
 The facility is situated on a 2,350-meter asphalt runway, capable of handling a variety of commercial and general aviation vessels.
 Flight operations at GYM are currently focused on general aviation, private charters, and government services, as scheduled commercial passenger flights are intermittent and often depend on seasonal demand.
 Most travelers seeking regular commercial airline connectivity to the region utilize the larger Hermosillo International Airport (HMO), located approximately 150 kilometers to the north.
 However, General José María Yáñez remains a vital hub for private pilots and executive travelers visiting the region's prominent manufacturing plants and luxury resorts, offering a highly efficient and less congested alternative to the state's major international hubs.

 🔄 Connection Tips